Houston Post-Judgment Custody and Support Attorneys

 Even if you vehemently object to the terms of a court-ordered divorce settlement, you must abide by them.
 Otherwise, you put yourself at risk of serious legal consequences.

-If you are the beneficiary of one or more court orders stemming from divorce litigation, it can be stressful and infuriating when your ex-spouse refuses to honor the terms.
+If you are part of a child custody order, it can be stressful and infuriating when your ex-spouse refuses to honor the terms.
 Should a situation worsen or the violations become habitual, you can petition for court enforcement.
 If successful, this will result in the offending party being found in contempt of court.
-Punitive measures can include fines, unfavorable modifications to a divorce decree, and even jailtime.
+Punitive measures include fines, favorable modification and clarification to an existing custody order, and even jail time.

 You can potentially request court enforcement of a divorce order in Texas to help manage several scenarios, including: